firebolt-db/godocs/docs/Guides/query-data/keyboard-shortcuts-for-sql-editor.md

 ---
 layout: default
 title: Keyboard shortcuts for the Develop Space
-description: Reference for efficient keyboard shortcuts when working in the Firebolt Develop Space.
+description: Reference for efficient keyboard shortcuts when working in the Firebolt Develop space.
 nav_order: 4
 parent: Query data
 grand_parent: Guides